-Are you a Oregon high risk auto insurance driver and not sure where to turn to find affordable insurance?
+Do you need Oregon high risk auto insurance and not sure where to turn to find affordable insurance?
 You are not alone we have helped many people in your situation.
 Please read on to find out what high risk auto insurance in Oregon entails and how to navigate this market.

 Driver’s that have more than one violation and a accident are considered a higher risk than a driver with no violations.
 A young driver with no driving experience would also be a high risk until they complete three years driving without tickets or accidents.
 A bad credit score can also make you a higher risk driver as well.
 If you fall into one of these scenarios you will not qualify for a preferred insurance rate.
 You will be considered a standard or non standard risk depending on how bad your record is.
 Some examples of high risk drivers are.